-The AS can provide data boosting indication to the 5G network with the data needed for booting in the RTP HE or in the metadata with the data.
-The AS stops providing the data boosting indication to the 5G network after some time which is AS implementation.
+2).
+The AS can provide data boosting indication to the 5G network in-band with the data needed for boosting (e.g., in the RTP HE).The AS stops providing the data boosting indication to the 5G network after some time up to AS implementation.

-The 5G network can reject or stop the data boosting even if the DL data is with a data boosting based on its local policies.
+3).
+The 5G network can reject or stop the data boosting even if the DL data is boosted based on its local policies.

 * * * * End of changes * * * *